mtdowner/myfreecodecamp/responsive-web-design/README.md

 ---

-### Learn CSS Variables by Building a City Skyline, Not started
+### Learn CSS Variables by Building a City Skyline
 ### Learn CSS Grid by Building a Magazine

 **Certification Project**